3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_Reference_Manual.md

 [[中文]](../../../cn/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_Reference_Manual_cn.html)

-### ●1. 概述
+### ●1.
+Overview

-E310 是一款面向创客和SDR爱好者同时也可以满足专业应用场景的软件无线电,支持70 MHz 到 6 GHz 的宽频段射频信号收发，既可以作为 USB 外设使用，也可以通过编程实现脱机运行。众多的开源项目支持和学习教程，让客户接触更多应用成为可能。
+E310 is designed for customers who love SDR at the same time, and supports 70 MHz to 6 GHz signal transmission, which can be used for commercial use without any USB connection.
+When used externally, it is also possible to proceed with the actual operation of the machine.
+More than 100 original items support Japanese learning courses, and more customers can contact you for further development.

 ![e310](./ANTSDR_E310_Reference_Manual.assets/e310.jpg)

-  #### ○资源特性：
+  #### ○Hardware Resources

-- Xilinx Zynq 7020（集成双核 ARM Cortex A9 和 Artix-7 FPGA）
+- Xilinx Zynq-7020 (integrated dual-core ARM Cortex-A9 and Artix-7 FPGA)

 - Analog Devices AD9361/9363

-- 1 个千兆以太网接口
+- 1 trillion internet connections

-- 1个TYPE-C USB2.0接口
+- 1个TYPE-C USB 2.0 connector

-- 1个TYPE-C USB-JTAG&UART接口
+- 1个TYPE-C USB-JTAG&UART connection

-- 1个30-Pin 2.54mm间距GPIO拓展口
+- 1个30-Pin 2.54mm GPIO expansion port

-- 1个20-Pin 2.54mm间距GPIO拓展口
+- 1个20-Pin 2.54mm GPIO expansion port

-- 1个外部 PPS/10MHz 参考输入接口
+- 1 external PPS/10MHz reference entrance

-- 2 个发射通道和 2 个接收通道，支持半双工或全双工
+- 2 transmit channels and 2 receive channels, supporting half-duplex or full-duplex operation.

-- 灵活采样率的 12 位 ADC 和 DAC
+- Flexible sampling rate 12-bit ADC and DAC

-- 集成射频前端（AD9361：70 MHz - 6 GHz，AD9363：325 MHz - 3.8 GHz）
+- Integrated RF front-end (AD9361: 70 MHz – 6 GHz, AD9363: 325 MHz – 3.8 GHz)

-- 可变模拟带宽（AD9361：200 kHz - 56 MHz，AD9363：200 kHz - 20 MHz）
+- Tunable analog bandwidth (AD9361: 200 kHz – 56 MHz, AD9363: 200 kHz – 20 MHz)